 Moderate risk level

-It signifies that the funds in this category have their principal at a moderate risk.
-Instruments such as Arbitrage funds, MIP funds, Hybrid debt-oriented funds.
-This category of funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
-Funds under this label are suited medium to long-term investment horizon.
+It signifies that the funds in this category have their principal at moderate risk.
+Instruments such as arbitrage funds, MIP funds, and hybrid debt-oriented funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
+Funds under this label are suited medium to the long-term investment horizon.

 Moderately high-risk level

-It signifies that the funds in this category have their principal at a moderately high risk.
-Usually, balanced equity-oriented funds, Diversified Equity funds, Index Funds and Gold ETFs are classified under this label.
-Products under this label are suited for investors seeking to create wealth over a long period of time.
+It signifies that the funds in this category have their principal at moderately high risk.
+Usually, balanced equity-oriented funds, diversified equity funds, index funds and Gold ETFs are classified under this label.
+Products under this label are suited for investors seeking to create wealth over a long period.
 Investment in equity under such funds is related to the large-cap segment.

 3. Risk profiling of investors

 Similar to the risk labels on the riskometer, investors can also be classified based on their ability to take risks in investments.
 See which band you fall into.